Check out some of the events going on this weekend. Click 'EVENTS' on the homepage to see all the opportunies available.

 WHY GO: Closet Sale: Clothing, Shoes, Accessories, Handbags, furniture, and much more.
 Something for Everyone.
 All for a good cause - "KIERSTEN'S KAUSE"!
 Every single dollar made on this sale goes directly to Kiersten's Kause Donations!
 So Please come on down and bring a friend and shop shop shop!

-WHERE: West Caldwell Public Library, 30 Clinton Rd, West Caldwell
+WHAT: WHERE: West Caldwell Public Library, 30 Clinton Rd, West Caldwell

 WHEN: Saturday 9am – 12pm

 WHY GO: The County Clerk comes to your town.
 During these Outreach times, we process only NEW Passports, Notary Public Oaths, and Veterans Peddler Licenses.
 No other services are available.

 WHAT: WHERE: First Presbyterian Church at Caldwell, 326 Bloomfield Ave, Caldwell

 WHY GO: The Dapper Dans will present their 2012 Spring Concert DAPPER DANS & FRIENDS on Sunday.
 This year's show will fearture the James Caldwell High School String Consort, Mt.
 St. Dominick Chorus, First Presbyterian Chancel Choir, Piano Soloist John Franek, Vocal Solists Rebecca Monk and Danny Spadaro, 2012 Rahway Valley Quartet Champions Gimme Four and starring The Dapper Dans of Harmony

 WHERE: The Grove, 691 Pompton Ave, Cedar Grove